At some point in our lives, we may face financial hardship, but that doesn’t mean we won’t overcome it.

 Budget Report #1

-Spring has sprung, and it’s really nice to see the Cherry Blossoms and tulips again!
+Spring has sprung, and it’s nice to see the Cherry Blossoms and tulips again!

 I enjoy walking around the neighbourhood, checking out the flowers that are coming up all around us.
-I plan lots of nice walks for hubby, and I interspersed with our errands.
+I plan lots of lovely walks for hubby and interspersed with our errands.

-The best part…other than the gas to get where our little scenic walks are planned, our outings are free!
-I tend to include picnics as well and turn the outings into some pretty special memories.
+The best part is other than the gas to get where our little scenic walks are planned, our outings are free!
+I also tend to include picnics and turn the tours into pretty special memories.